 Bedroom Steward Holden who had looked after Mr. and Mrs. Adams in room B27, like Henry Adams, did not survive the sinking.

-Register of Births, Marriages and Deaths, 1871 Census of Canada, 1881 Census of Canada, 1891 Census of Canada, District of Columbia Select Marriages 1830 – 1921, Cunard Records, Daily Sketch, Pembroke County Guardian, Probate Records, Tragedy of the Lusitania, Deaths at Sea 1871 – 1968, UniLiv D92/2/443, UniLiv.
-PR13/6, Canadian Claims No. 769, Graham Maddocks, Geoff Whitfield, Stuart Williamson, Hugo Thiel, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.
+Register of Births, Marriages and Deaths, 1871 Census of Canada, 1881 Census of Canada, 1891 Census of Canada, District of Columbia Select Marriages 1830 – 1921, Canadian Claims Case No. 769, Cunard Records, Daily Sketch, Pembroke County Guardian, Probate Records, Tragedy of the Lusitania, Deaths at Sea 1871 – 1968, UniLiv D92/2/443, UniLiv.
+PR13/6, Graham Maddocks, Geoff Whitfield, Stuart Williamson, Hugo Thiel, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.

 Copyright © Peter Kelly